stelzinga/MF/Management_Framework-Appendix.md

 The CMM gives Managers a good idea, beforehand, what the relevant Disasters are for their scope, how likely they are to occur, what the expected effect is on the different Components in terms of Unavailability and how well a Recovery can be performed, measured by the expected Impact.
 The CMM should fit on a single page to force only the essentials to be captured.

 The CMM can also identify mismatches between Scenario Probability and Impact: the more likely a Scenario is to occur, the better a Company should be able to Recover to minimise Impact.
 If this is not the case, the Manager should take decisions to improve the Recovery options.
 The color coding mentioned above should enable to spot such divergences quicker.

-Crisis Testing
+#### Crisis Testing
 Crisis Testing consists of verifying that the Crisis Preparation yields the most optimal Crisis Handling.
 This is simpler on paper than in practice, because in order to test one has to simulate a Disaster with the associated Unavailability, which will directly impact Operations!
 There are various ways of testing, however, and they can be categorised as follows:
-- Table Top Exercise: a simulation of a Disaster without stressing any of the Primary Components, possibly isolating specific Staff as 'actors' in the exercise and including observers to identify weaknesses in the entire process.
+- Tabletop Exercise: a simulation of a Disaster without stressing any of the Primary Components, possibly isolating specific Staff as 'actors' in the exercise and including observers to identify weaknesses in the entire process.
 - Testing Outside of Operating Hours: this often includes testing during weekends, which means a limited setup as many Suppliers and Clients are not operational.
  - Fire-drills: simulation of a need to leave the Office (for limited Staff) to assure familiarity with exit routes etc.
 - Call Tree Drills: testing of emergency communication means.

-Crisis Handling
+#### Crisis Handling
 Crisis Handling is the set of Process(es) involved in moving from Primary to Secondary given a real-life Disaster.
 It can be summarised as follows:
 - *Crisis Analysis*: establishes the Unavailability of one or more Primary Component(s) given the Disaster at hand.
 - *Crisis Decision*: assesses the best way to continue, at best, the Operations i.e., choosing the most relevant Recovery, whilst acknowledging not all Activities may be recovered fully depending on the Disaster at hand and the Recovery Components.